manos-fr/fullstack-app/README.md

 ### About

-A mobile-first fully responsive SPA with user login, change password, remind password, CRUD functionalities and notifications, with Spring and NodeJS backend.
+A mobile-first fully responsive SPA with user login, change password, remind password, CRUD functionalities and notifications, with Flask and NodeJS backend.
 Work in progress..
 Technologies: **Angular, PrimeNG, Docker**

 #### Deployed in Netlify